codewithrohan/Backend-Engineer-Task/Backend_Engineer_TaskManagemnt/readme.md

 3. Set up MongoDB and update the connection string in the code.
 4. Run the server: `npm start`.

+## Getting the TokenId.

+1. Go to- http://localhost:5000/ you will redirect to index.ejs.
+2. click 'Register' If new here / otherwise 'Login' if already registered.
+3. Fill the credentials.
+4. After successfully login ,you will be redirected to your 'Dashboard' where you can find your token id.

+## Using TokenId in Postman for testing

+1. Open Postman and set your method along with the url path
+2. Go to Authorization section
+3. Set  { Type - Bearer Token } and add your 'JWT Token' in { Token }
+4. Now you can perform all the methods

 ## API Endpoints

 ### Tasks